Camelot 3000: Plot

 Fulfilling an ancient prophecy that he would return when England needs him most, King Arthur is awakened accidentally from his resting place beneath Glastonbury Tor in the year 3000 by a young archeology student, Tom Prentice, whom Arthur makes his squire and later a knight.
 The two of them travel to Stonehenge, where Merlin lies sorcerously trapped by the fae creature Nyneve, and awaken him to help them retrieve Arthur's legendary sword, Excalibur.
+The world is under attack by an alien force that Earth's military forces are helpless against, while democracy no longer exists.
+Only four world leaders remain, all of whom are corrupt autocrats, while those who demonstrate against the authorities are suppressed by "Neo-Men": political prisoners turned into zombie-like mutants to do the bidding of the powers that be.

 Arthur, Guinevere, and Lancelot are presented more-or-less traditionally as the familiar doomed triangle of lovers; Guinevere is reincarnated as Joan Acton, an American military commander, while Lancelot is reborn as Jules Futrelle, a French industrialist and philanthropist.
 Sir Galahad is changed from an idealized version of the Christian knight to a samurai and devout adherent of bushido.
-Sir Percival, the foolish man slowly wise is genetically altered into a monstrous giant but retains his gentle manner.
+Sir Percival, the "foolish man slowly wise" is genetically altered into a "Neo-Man" but retains his gentle manner.
 Sir Kay, the court churl, reveals to Arthur that his characteristic obnoxious demeanor was in fact an affectation intended to reduce tensions between the members of Arthur’s court, by uniting them in mutual dislike of Kay.
 Gawain is reincarnated as a South African family man.

-Modred is not the son of Arthur's sister in this version, but the bastard child of Arthur by another woman.
+As in Le Morte d'Arthur, Modred is the illegitimate son of Arthur and his half-sister.
 After Modred's birth, he had been taken away by a peasant woman to be hidden from Arthur, but she was intercepted by Sirs Kay and Tristan.
 Arthur then attempted to drown the baby among the other May Babies to keep him from becoming a threat to any legitimate heir; but unknown to Arthur, the baby survived.
-In the year 3000, Modred is reincarnated as Jordan Matthew, a corrupt United Nations official in league with Morgan le Fay, and who later fuses the recovered Holy Grail into a suit of armor.
+In the year 3000, Modred is reincarnated as Jordan Matthew, a corrupt United Nations official in league with Morgan le Fay who later fuses the recovered Holy Grail into a suit of armor, and along with Morgan and some of her minions assassinate the 4 world leaders.

-The most original treatment in the work of any of the Arthurian characters is that of the figure of Sir Tristan, who is unexpectedly reincarnated in a woman's form.
+Sir Tristan is unexpectedly reincarnated in a woman's form.
 This forces him to reexamine his previous conceptions of gender roles and possibly his own sexuality.
-His relationship with Isolde – also reincarnated as a woman – is tested by his new body.
+His relationship with Isolde - also reincarnated as a woman - is tested by his new body.
 Their enduring love for one another eventually triumphs, and the two become lovers.